angelnan/tryton-buildout/README.rst

 Currently, it is not integrated with Virtualenv.
 It doesn't install required libraries, it uses Python and libraries of the system.

-It **won't install trytond and modules**.
-It puts the sources in a directory and creates symlinks to module sources in *trytond/modules* subdirectory.
+It **install trytond and put the module sources in the trytond/modules subdirectory**.
 Then, you have to launch *trytond* from corresponding subdirectory and using the script in *bin*, to use the local/project *trytond* and modules.

 It also **requires an specific directory organization**: